realm/realm-graphql-service/README.md

 #### Using GraphiQL with subscriptions

-When you navigate to `http://localhost:9080/graphql/explore/:path`, we'll automatically populate the `"realmPath": ":path"` variable.
-Subscribe by creating a `subscription` node and whenever the Realm changes, an update will be pushed, containing the matching dataset.
+When you navigate to `http://localhost:9080/graphql/explore/:path`, you can subscribe by creating a `subscription` node.
+Whenever the Realm changes, an update will be pushed, containing the matching dataset.
 Additionally, immediately upon subscribing, the initial dataset will be sent.

 ### Inspecting the schema